-In the United States, approximately 75% to 80% of males and females will be infected with HPV in their lifetime.
+In the United States, most males and females will be infected with HPV in their lifetime.

-But, for others who don’t clear certain types of the virus, HPV could cause significant consequences.
+*For most, HPV clears on its own.
+But, for those who don’t clear certain types of the virus, HPV could cause significant consequences.
 And there’s no way to predict who will or won’t clear the virus.

 GARDASIL may not fully protect everyone, nor will it protect against diseases caused by other HPV types or against diseases not caused by HPV.
 GARDASIL does not prevent all types of cervical cancer, so it’s important for women to continue routine cervical cancer screenings.
 GARDASIL does not treat cancer or genital warts.
 GARDASIL is given as 3 injections over 6 months.